wajihabibi/wajihabibi/README.md

 🎓 **BS Physics Graduate | Aspiring Data Scientist**

-I'm a Physics graduate from Pakistan transitioning into **Data Science, Machine Learning, and Artificial Intelligence**.
+I'm a Physics graduate transitioning into **Data Science, Machine Learning, and Artificial Intelligence**.

 My background in Physics has developed my **mathematical thinking, analytical skills, problem-solving ability, and interest in computational methods**.
 During my studies, my interest in programming and computational problem-solving motivated me to explore the field of Data Science.